-Let’s face it, the reason why anyone takes a TEFL course is to find an English teaching job afterwards.
+Let’s face it, the reason why anyone takes a TEFL course is to find an English teaching job afterward.
 Contacting your TEFL provider should be your first go-to, but if you come up against a blank wall then here are 10 tips on finding a TEFL job to set you on the right path.

-(1) Prepare a CV which is tailored to teaching English.
+(1) Prepare a CV that is tailored to teaching English.
 If you have teaching experience then add this.
 If you don’t, then try to beef up your CV by adding mention of your TEFL course modules or any teaching practicum which was covered on your course.

 (2) Once you have your sights set on a teaching English abroad location, you should go online and do a search for a list of language schools.
 Try and gain as much teacher feedback as possible because if a school treats their teachers badly then it’s sure to be well-documented on the web.

 (3) Ensure that your email address gives a good first impression.
 It is recommended that your email address includes just your full name, and possibly your year of birth if your name is already taken by someone else.
 Don’t worry if you can’t find an available email address on one of the larger email platforms.
 Open up a local email account in your target country.
 This will give schools the impression more that you are committed to teaching where they are located.